TorchSpatiotemporal/tsl/docs/source/usage/quickstart.rst

 * PyG >= 2.4 and < 3.

 The ``torch-sparse`` package is optional and is only needed when using :class:`torch_sparse.SparseTensor` adjacency matrices.
-Sparse attention now uses native PyTorch operators. tsl installs PyTorch and PyG with its other dependencies; no separate framework installation is required.
-If you need ``torch-sparse``, install its wheel from the `PyG installation guide
+It requires ``torch-scatter`` at runtime, so if you need ``torch-sparse``, install both compiled packages from the `PyG installation guide
 <https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html>`_
-after installing PyTorch, since the wheel must match your PyTorch and accelerator builds.
+after installing PyTorch, since their wheels must match your PyTorch and accelerator builds.

 Quickstart with uv